evahteri/Path-Finder/documentation/weekly_reports/week6.md

 - Started working on making dijkstra work with bigger maps
 - Dijkstra now works with any map
 - IDA* now works with other maps
+- Noticed that IDA* doesn't actually work with every input
+- Got IDA* working, the problem was that I added the map's "walls" to the graph.
+Most of this week's time spent figuring this out.

 ## Learning progress